Attraction of the Week: Hollywood Stars Cars Museum in Gatlinburg, TN

 The Stormchaser from Twister

-The Stormchaser in the Helen Hunt classic Twister was a 1982 Jeep PickUp.
-Although four different trucks were used during the filming process, only this one remains.
+The Stormchaser in the Helen Hunt 90’s classic Twister was a 1982 Jeep PickUp.
+Four different trucks were used during the filming process, however, only this one remains.
 On an interesting side note, a tornado hit the town 14 years after the movie filmed!
 In May of 2010, a real life twister hit Wakita, Oklahoma.
 The farm featured in several movies scenes suffered heavy damages.

 Lamborghini owned by Mike Tyson

 This 2000 Lamborghini Diablo VT was once owned by heavyweight champion Mike Tyson.
 This was the first lamborghini able to exceed 200 MPH.
-This sleek looking sports car is reported to be the most expensive car at the museum.
+This sleek looking sports car is reportedly the most expensive car at the museum.

 The Beverly Hillbillies family truck